kateolmstead/unity-sdk/README.md

 Within the control panel, click the <strong>applications</strong> tab and add your game.
 Upon doing so, you will recieve an <strong>Application ID</strong> and an <strong>API KEY</strong>.
 These two components will enable you to begin the integration process.

 Our integration has been optimized to be as straight forward and user friendly as possible.
-If you're feeling unsure or would like better understand the order the process before beginning integration, please take a moment to check out the <a href="http://integration.playnomics.com/technical/#integration-getting-started">getting started</a> page.
+If you're feeling unsure or would like a better understanding of the process before beginning integration, please take a moment to check out the <a href="http://integration.playnomics.com/technical/#integration-getting-started">getting started</a> page.
 Here you can find an overview of our integration process, and platform specific features, to help you better understand the PlayRM integration process.

 ## Considerations for Cross-Platform Games